You can view the documentation below, or browse our GitHub Repository, where you can contribute to user manual and FAQ.

 If the mail is not detected, then try using:

-Then see what urls are being checked, see if any of them is in a whitelist, see if all urls are detected, etc. `
+Then see what urls are being checked, see if any of them is in an allow list, see if all urls are detected, etc.